X

 Posting Date: / Categories: Preliminary Loss Reports, Sports & Recreation

 Since FY20, the Army has lost an average of nine Soldiers a year to off-duty Sports, Recreation and Physical Training mishaps.
-This mishap was the fourth off-duty Sports, Recreation and Physical Training fatality of FY25 and above the number of fatalities for this same time last year.
-This was also the second off-duty water-related fatality of FY25.
+This mishap was the sixth off-duty Sports, Recreation and Physical Training fatality of FY25 and above the number of fatalities for this same time last year.
+This was also the fourth off-duty water-related fatality of FY25.

 Safety Tips